bruno-f7s/portfolio/airbnb-porto-2023/README.md

 ![Number of listings by period](images/bar_listings_period.png)

-Of course, we do not know the causes or if this trend was already there before, but looking at the data at hand we can see some optimism in the market.
+Of course, we do not know the causes for this or if the trend was already there before, but looking at the data at hand we can see some optimism in the market.
 This is not valid for all cities of the Porto metropolitan area: some cities had a decrease in the number of offerings (more info in the Jupyter notebook).

 Regarding the __occupancy rates__ the picture is a bit different:

 ![Occupancy rates by period](images/bar_occupancy.png)

-Looking at the graphic we see a decrease of the occupancy rates in the colder months, which is somewhat expected since most of the listings is probably dependent on tourism, which in this phase of the year generally decreases in the northern hemisphere.
+Looking at the graphic we see a decrease of the occupancy rates in the colder months, which is somewhat expected since most of the listings are likely dependent on tourism, which in this phase of the year generally decreases in the northern hemisphere.
 To evaluate if these numbers are high or not, more historical data would have been needed.
 Nevertheless, we can have an estimate based on statistic reports.
 The official  Portuguese tourism agency reports that the average occupancy rates for this region in 2018 was around 73% (for hotels), so this could be used as a rough estimate [source](https://travelbi.turismodeportugal.pt/alojamento/taxas-de-ocupacao-quartocama/).
 In the data I gathered, the mean value was 51%, which means that this value is still far behind the pre-pandemic numbers.

 This distribution of the occupancy rates by period looks very similar across the different cities of the region: